SeanMcP/codesandbox-to-github/README.md

-# Codesandbox to GitHub
+# CodeSandbox ➡️ GitHub

-This is a test of [Codesandbox](https://codesandbox.io)'s GitHub integration.
+This is a test of [CodeSandbox](https://codesandbox.io)'s GitHub integration.